| SPANISHSKY.DK 23 JULY 2017 |

 By Wim Zwart

-Joop Schaap was about 27 years old when I learned him to know.
-He lived in the years ’25-’28 in the so-called Staatsliedenbuurt in Amsterdam-West, where I was an active member of the Communist Youth League ‘De Zaaier’ and met him several times.
-He was a member of the C.P.H.
-(Communist Party Holland) and worked mainly with dockers and sailors, with whom he had a lot of contacts.
+Joop Schaap was about 27 years old when I came to know him.
+In the years of 1925 to 1928, he lived in the so-called Staatsliedenbuurt in Amsterdam-West, where I was an active member of the Communistische Jeugd Holland (Dutch Communist Youth League) De Zaaier and I met him several times.
+He was a member of the Communistische Partij Nederland, CPN (Communist Party of the Netherlands) and worked mainly with dockers and sailors, with whom he had a lot of contacts.

 Hoedemaker and Tettelaar returned after the war, hence I know their numbers.
 The ladies Bequin and Fleeré were released before, probably Fey too.
 Those who do not appear in the Plötzensee list have probably died in a camp or during transport.

-Evert Hoedemaker – Woerdenseverlaat
+Evert Hoedemaker – Woerdense Verlaat